Individual Sensitivity Preprocessing for Data Privacy: Efficient Implementation for Variance

 \section{Efficient Implementation for Variance}

 In this section, we show how to efficiently extend our recursive algorithm to \emph{variance}, which is an important statistical metric and a more complicated function than those considered in Section \ref{sec:efficient_examples}.
+Although variance is not a database-ordered function, we can still implement our \sensitivity~for variance in $O(n^2)$ time, using similar techniques to reduce the number of subproblems that must be considered.
+This suggests that database-ordered functions are not the only class that have an efficient implementation, and that running time of our algorithm can be improved more generally using structural properties of the function being considered.

 The general idea will remain the same as we reduce the number of subproblems to $O(n^2)$ by using structural properties of variance.
 We first formally define the discrete version of variance with two equivalent equations.

 \begin{definition} For any $D = (x_1,...,x_n) \in \R^n$, let $\mu(D) = \frac{1}{n}(x_1 + \cdots + x_n)$ and define the variance function,

 or equivalently,

 \end{definition}